Nadia Gamal: Early life and career

 In 1953, she dated Indian movie star Shammi Kapoor after they met in Sri Lanka, but she moved back to Cairo.
 She did perform in a number of Indian movies too.

 In 1968, Gamal became the first raqs sharqi dancer to perform at the Baalbeck International Festival.
 She also appeared at the Cairo Opera House and danced for King Hussein and the Shah of Iran.
 Gamal toured Asia, the Middle East, Europe, Latin America, and North America during her career.
 In 1978 and 1981 she briefly taught dance workshops in New York City.
 Later in her career, Gamal started a school of dance.

+Illness and Death

 Gamal was diagnosed with breast cancer in 1990, and while undergoing treatment in Beirut contracted pneumonia and died.

 Style and influence

 Gamal was known for her extensive use of floorwork.
 She also often included raqs baladi (folkloric dance), Bedouin dances and Zār dance with raqs sharqi in her performances.

 She influenced many dancers such as Ibrahim Farrah, Suhaila Salimpour, and Claire Naffa.